Netflix/pollyjs/docs/api.md

 ### pause

 Puts polly in a paused mode.
-All requests going forward will passthrough.
+All requests going forward will pass through and will not be recorded or replayed.
 The previous mode will be saved and can be restored by calling [play](api#play)

 __Example__